Thomas Ravenel Has Been Fired From 'Southern Charm'

 — Formerly Brightly5 (@Brightly50) May 24, 2018

 The rumor that Ravenel had already been fired had been making the rounds for weeks, but now word has trickled down that it has actually happened.
-Bravo was said to be feeling pressure as a result of the #metoo movement (and other situations involving its parent company, NBC Universal) to dispense with the Ravenel matter quickly.
+Bravo was said to be feeling pressure as a result of the #MeToo movement (and other situations involving its parent company, NBC Universal) to dispense with the Ravenel matter quickly.

-Perhaps the final straw for Ravenel came when a Los Angeles-based lawyer, Luzanne Otte came forward to say that Ravenel and his current girlfriend had been harassing and cyber-stalking her after she broke off a short-term relationship with the former politician says FitsNews.
+Perhaps the final straw for Ravenel came when a Los Angeles-based lawyer, Luzanne Otte, came forward to say that Ravenel and his current girlfriend had been harassing and cyber-stalking her after she broke off a short-term relationship with the former politician, says FitsNews.
 Otte reports that things got so bad online with fake social media accounts and blog posts that she was forced to hire a lawyer of her own and start with cease and desist letters to Ravenel, his girlfriend, and a gossip site called All About The Tea.

 This Will Be Thomas Ravenel's Last Season On Southern Charm https://t.co/0dAQ24FIWU via @TamaraTattles